willbrasic/R4R/journal/journal_10sept2024.md

 For our first session, please discuss with your partner your thoughts on FOSS Intro to Open Science.
 Please use the Rose, Bud, Thorn prompts to spark discussion.

 Please give a brief summary of what you talked about.
 Did you learn anything from your partner regarding their research or a FOSS topic?
 Did you help your partner learn something they did not know?

+This is a test of Cassidy adding to this document.